JLZS-S2/portfolio-scripts/README.md

 ---

-📬 Contact | Contato
+📬 Contact | Contato:
 Email: joaolzss604@gmail.com

 ---

-📜 License | Licença
+📜 License | Licença:
 This repository is licensed under the MIT License.
 You are free to use, modify, and distribute the code with proper attribution.